robrwo/DBIx-Class-Helper-Row-Types/README.md

 using the `isa` attribute and a [Type::Tiny](https://metacpan.org/pod/Type::Tiny) type.

 Note that in no way does this enforce that type.

+## `set_column`

+If the `strict` attribute is specified for the column, then the type constraint will be enforced when the column is explicitly set.

+If the `coerce` attribute is also specified, then a coercion will be applied before checking the constraint.

+Note that type constraints will not be enforced if you use the `insert` or resultset `create` methods.

+# KNOWN ISSUES

+Strict type constraints are only applied when explicitly setting a column value.

 # ROADMAP